adapt-climate/community-models/README.md

 # community-models
-Fabdev and adapt are working together to build electricity consumption data models for specific areas
+Sharing electricity production and consumption forecast models with the community to promote low carbon electricity usage.